Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

 \item[(c)] $s$ contains exactly one cycle. \end{enumerate}

 \textit{External injectivity}: In the same way as in Subcase~2.5.1, $s$ is different from the transformations of Cases~2.1--2.4.

 Now suppose that the same transformation $s$ is obtained in Subcase~2.5.1.
-Since the unique cycles in both subcases go in opposite directions, if they are equal then they must be of length 2.
+Since the unique cycles in both subcases go in opposite directions w.r.t. the ordering of the states, if they are equal then they must be of length $2$.
 But then, since $n \ge 8$, we have at least one state in $Q_M$ being mapped to $n-1$ in $t$, and also in $s$.
-But since $s$ is also obtained in Subcase~2.5.1, there are no such states besides $0$, $n-2$, and $n-1$, which yields a contradiction.
+But since $s$ is also obtained in Subcase~2.5.1, there are no such states besides $0$, $n-2$, and $n-1$, which yields a~contradiction.

 \textit{Internal injectivity}: Let $\e{t}$ be any transformation that fits in this subcase and results in the same $s$.
 It follows in the same way as in~Subcase~2.5.1, that we have $0t = 0\e{t} = p$, $ft = f\e{t} = f$, and $q_i t = \e{q_i} \e{t} = n-2$ for all $i$.
 Since the other transitions in $s$ are defined exactly as in $t$ and $\e{t}$, we have $\e{t} = t$.